Startup Incorporation Startup Lawyer

 Step 2: Pick the state for your startup incorporation (and understand why Delaware is common)

 Delaware is common because its corporate law is predictable and investors are comfortable with it.
-If you incorporate in another state and later raise VC, you may end up “Delaware-flipping” anyway, which adds cost and paperwork.
-That said, if you are not raising outside money, your home state can be fine.
+If you incorporate in another state and later raise venture capital, you may end up Delaware-flipping anyway, which adds cost and paperwork.
+That said, if you are not raising outside money, your home state can be perfectly workable.

 Two practical details matter more than the Delaware debate.
-First, Delaware incorporation does not automatically cover compliance where you operate.
-If you are hiring or signing contracts from California, New York, or anywhere else, you may need to “foreign qualify” in that state and pay local fees.
+First, Delaware incorporation does not automatically handle compliance where you actually operate.
+If you are hiring or signing contracts from California, New York, or another state, you may still need to foreign qualify there and pay local fees.

 Second, Delaware requires a registered agent.
-A registered agent is a person or company with a physical address in Delaware that can accept official mail and legal notices for your company, like service of process in a lawsuit and notices from the Delaware Secretary of State.
+That is a person or company with a physical address in Delaware that can accept official mail and legal notices for your company, including service of process and notices from the Delaware Secretary of State.

-This sounds bureaucratic, but it is important because missed notices create real problems.
-If your registered agent information is wrong or you stop paying the agent, you can miss a lawsuit, miss state notices, fall out of good standing, and then discover the issue only when a bank or investor asks for a certificate of good standing.
+This sounds bureaucratic, but it matters.
+If your registered-agent information is wrong or you stop paying the agent, you can miss a lawsuit, miss state notices, fall out of good standing, and discover the problem only when a bank or investor asks for a certificate of good standing.

 Practically, most startups use a professional registered agent service, not a friend’s address.
 Pick one that is stable, responsive, and easy to update if you change your company name, do a financing, or move addresses.
 Expect an annual fee, and treat it like a compliance subscription that you keep current.